shivaay0898/ARBusinessCard/README.md

 ## Contributing

 Feel free to fork this repository and submit pull requests.
-We welcome contributions to improve features or add new functionalities!
+I welcome your precious contributions to improve features or add new functionalities!

 ## Contact